rdmorganiser/rdmo-docs/docs/administration/api.md

         "http://localhost/api/v1/options/options/?uri=https%3A%2F%2Frdmorganiser.github.io%2Fterms%2Foptions%2Fresearch_fields%2F216"
 ```

-## RDMO Client
+## API access via the RDMO API Client
-There is an RDMO Client written in Python which may help you to get started using the API.
+There is an RDMO API Client written in Python which may help you to get started using the API.
 It is available on [GitHub](https://github.com/rdmorganiser/rdmo-client).